 If one joist does not suffice, try adding another joist alongside an existing one.

-The size of the sister joist may be kept the same as of the original joist, but on the other hand, using a taller joist provides more resistance.
+The size of the sister joist may be kept the same as that of the original joist.

-If the existing joists are sagging or bowing downwards, they are first jacked up, and then a sister joist is attached to straighten them out.
+If the existing joists are sagging or bowing downwards, first jack them up and then attach a sister joist.

-The adhesive used between both joists further helps reduces the squeaking sounds that may have developed due to the deterioration of the joists.
+The adhesive used between both joists further helps reduce the squeaking sounds that may have developed due to the deterioration of the joists.

-The top of the sister joist is aligned with the original.
-The bottom section, if longer, is cut from the middle and then rested upon the sill plate.
+Align the top of the sister joist with the original joist, and if the bottom section is longer, cut it from the middle and then rest it upon the sill plate.

-10d to 16d nails are then used to join the joists together.
+Finally, use 10 d to 16 d nails to join the joists together.